CatFishing4Guyz/twrp_device_Samsung_A225G/README.md

 ## Credits
 Monkeys30 (The Platypus Enthusiast @XDA), me

-rokibhasansagar, for his noob-friendly gist, wouldn't have gotten anywhere without it
+rokibhasansagar, for his noob-friendly gist and online recovery compiler, wouldn't have gotten anywhere without it

 lopestom, for important details